 Learn more about our distinguished fellows

-Faculty members include full- and part-time instructors and facilitators, from the School and from across the federal public service.
-Faculty members are selected based on their knowledge, expertise and professional and lived experience.
-Each faculty member completes a training program on facilitation techniques, adult learning principles, and learning delivery modalities and technologies.
+Faculty members include full-time and occasional instructors and facilitators, from the School and from across the federal public service.
+Faculty members are selected based on their knowledge, expertise and professional and lived experiences.
+Each faculty member must complete a training program on facilitation techniques, adult learning principles, and learning delivery modalities and technologies.

 Learn more about our faculty members

 Visiting scholars share their knowledge and expertise with public servants on a variety of topics, and offer their perspectives towards meeting the present and future needs of Canadians.
 Visiting scholars gain valuable experience by working for the federal government and engaging learners; through hands-on practice, they examine how their host department and the federal government operate.